 What About Financial Giving?

-Few issues foment more vehement knee-jerk reactions from otherwise calm people than money matters.
-While we all know the importance of financial giving, having felt frequently manipulated over the issue of finances and uncomfortably perturbed that so much ‘church money’ is spent on staff salaries, building and maintenance, many exploring simple church1 throw the baby out with the bath water.
+Few issues foment more knee-jerk reactions from otherwise calm people than money matters.
+While we all know the importance of financial giving, having felt frequently manipulated over the issue of finances and uncomfortably perturbed that so much ‘church money’ is spent on staff salaries, building and maintenance, many exploring simple church throw the baby out with the bath water.

 Without question, too much teaching on financial giving is used to prop up and sustain an institutional construct of church.
 However, without an economic base, a sense of generosity and stewardship, a kingdom suffers poverty.
 If a kingdom has no economic resource, even a strong relational and authority base will deliver little in terms of promise and potential; the kingdom can only merely exist, clutching at what could be.